jacksund/simmate/docs/getting_started/installation/explore_simmate_cli.md

-│ start-project  Creates a new folder and fills it with an example Simmate app               │ │ config         A group of commands for managing Simmate settings                           │ │ database       A group of commands for managing your database                              │ │ engine         A group of commands for starting up computational resources                 │ │                (Workers, Clusters, and Schedulers)                                         │ │ workflows      A group of commands for running workflows or viewing their settings         │ │ utils          A group of commands for various simple tasks (such as file handling)        │
+│ start-project  Creates a new folder and fills it with an example Simmate app               │ │ config         A group of commands for managing Simmate settings                           │ │ database       A group of commands for managing your database                              │ │ compute        A group of commands for starting up computational resources                 │ │                (Workers, Clusters, and Schedulers)                                         │ │ workflows      A group of commands for running workflows or viewing their settings         │ │ utils          A group of commands for various simple tasks (such as file handling)        │